ZachGill/GoMath/README.md

 # GoMath

-GoMath is a REST API for answering simple math problems.
+GoMath is a Web API for answering simple math problems.

 It takes two input numbers (integer OR decimal) and performs one of the following operations on them: